Smrati8/Database-System-Implementation/README.md

-## Database System Implementation
+# Database System Implementation
-It is an assignment of course Database System Implementation (COP6726) taught in University of Florida.
+It is an project implementation of course Database System Implementation (COP6726) taught in University of Florida.

 ## About the Project
 * Designed a single-user database management system that supports a subset of SQL.